 These sugar cookie bars are soft and sweet with a smooth layer of icing that is sprinkled on top.
 Perfect for your next party!

 I have made these sugar cookie bars over a dozen times!
-I know several blogger friends have the same recipe on their blog, but it was time to add it to mine.
-This particular recipe came from Cooking Classy and it is absolutely fantastic!
-I love to make sugar cookies, but they can require a lot of work.
-You guys.
-These are so simple!
 They are so easy to whip up a batch and have a delicious sugar cookie in a bar!
 A soft and chewy sugar cookie with delicious frosting on top.
 And it makes enough to feed a crowd!
 You are going to love these and they will become a major hit wherever you take them!

 What do you need to make sugar cookie bars?